Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Proposed Algorithm

 \subsection{Newton Direction for Discrete Optimization}

-Next, we solve the discrete optimization problem~\eqref{eq:frApprox0}.
-Although this problem is challenging to solve just using simple methods, the coordinate Newton direction of a randomly selected vertex $i$ provides significant insights as mentioned in \cref{ssec:introNewton}.
-Therefore, we can offer a high-quality solution to the problem.
-Let the restricted objective function $f^{\mathrm{a}}_i(x_i)$ be
+Next, we formulate an optimization procedure for Problem~\eqref{eq:frApprox0}.
+Although it is challenging to solve, the coordinate Newton direction of a randomly selected vertex $i$ provides significant insights as mentioned in \cref{ssec:introNewton}.
+Let the restricted objective function $\Phi^{\mathrm{a}}_{i}(x_{i})$ be

 Its gradient and Hessian matrix are